profzeller/wwc2025/content/cyber-for-beginners/day1/05f-logging-detection-basics.md

 # Logging & Detection Basics

-## Learning objectives
-- Explain what logs are and why they matter
-- Identify “high value” logs for beginner environments
-- Introduce detection as “signal finding,” not perfection

 ## What is a log?
-A record of an event.
-Logs support:
+A log is a record of events.
+Logs help you answer:

-- Incident response
-- Troubleshooting
+- What happened?
+- When did it happen?
-- Accountability (who did what, when)
+- Which account/device did it involve?

+## Why logs matter
+Without logs, incidents turn into guessing.

 ## High-value logs (starter list)

+- Login successes and failures
-- Authentication (logins, failures, MFA events)
+- MFA events (enabled, challenged, failed)
-- Endpoint security alerts (AV/EDR)
+- Endpoint security alerts
-- Server logs for critical services
-- DNS logs (if available)
-- Email security events (if available)

-## Teaching activity
-Ask participants:
+- Admin actions on key systems
+- Server/service errors on important systems

+## Activity (8 minutes)
+Imagine someone stole an account password.

-- “If something went wrong, what evidence would you want?”
+What evidence would you want to see?

-Then map that evidence to log sources.
+- Evidence 1:
+- Evidence 2:
+- Evidence 3:

+Which logs might contain that evidence?

+- Log source 1:
+- Log source 2: